 The default producer is “loader”.
 This producer matches file names to locate a service to use and attaches ‘normalizing filters’ (such as scalers, deinterlacers, resamplers and field normalizers) to the loaded content - these filters ensure that the consumer gets what it asks for.

-The default consumer is “sdl”.
-The combination of loader and sdl will provide a media player.
+The default consumer is “sdl2”.
+The combination of loader and sdl2 will provide a media player.

 In this example, we connect the producer and then start the consumer.
 We then wait until the consumer is stopped (in this case, by the action of the user closing the SDL window) and finally close the consumer, producer and factory before exiting the application.